panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 }
 ```

-`useEffect(callback, [prop, state])` invokes the `callback` once after mounting, and then after the changes are being committed to DOM *if and only if* any value in the dependencies array `[prop, state]` has changed.
+`useEffect(callback, [prop, state])` invokes the `callback` once after mounting, and again after committing the changes to the DOM, *if and only if* any value in the dependencies array `[prop, state]` has changed.

-Using the dependencies argument of `useEffect()` you control when to invoke the side-effect, independently from the rendering cycles of the component.
+By using the dependencies argument of `useEffect()`, you control when the side-effect is called, independently from the rendering cycles of the component.
 Again, *that's the essence of `useEffect()` hook.*

 Let's improve the `Greet` component by using `name` prop in the document title: